akullpp/awesome-java/CONTRIBUTING.md

 (d) a niche product that fills a gap

 Suggested software must also be developer-friendly, which means it meets the following criteria:
-(i) If an open source application, it is licensed under one of the [permissive](https://opensource.org/faq#permissive) open source licenses listed on [https://opensource.org/licenses](https://opensource.org/licenses).
+(i) If an open source *application*, it is licensed under one of the open source licenses listed on https://opensource.org/licenses.

+(ii) If an open source *library*, it is licensed under one of the open source licenses listed on https://opensource.org/licenses, with the exception of GPL and AGPL (due to their viral nature).

-(ii) If commercial, it has clear pricing.
+(iii) If commercial, it has clear pricing.

 There are two required criteria for a pull request: